tkem/mopidy-internetarchive/docs/index.rst

 will yield no results from the Internet Archive.

-The number and ordering of search results returned from the Internet Archive can be changed with :confval:`internetarchive/search_limit` and :confval:`internetarchive/search_order`.
-Unless you explicitly specify an Internet Archive collection to search within, search scope will also be limited to the collections listed in :confval:`internetarchive/collections`.
+The number and ordering of search results returned from the Internet Archive can be changed with :confval:`search_limit` and :confval:`search_order`.
+Unless you explicitly specify an Internet Archive collection to search within, search scope will also be limited to the collections listed in :confval:`collections`.

 Archive Favorites